y0nil/kusto.blog/blog-posts/data-partitioning.md

     | render timechart
     ```
   - The value `f83a65e0-da2b-42be-b59b-a8e25ea3954c` belongs to a single partition, out of the maximum number of partitions defined in the policy (for example: partition number `10` out of a total of `256`).
 - The filter on `TenantId` is highly efficient, as it allows Kusto's query planner to filter out any extents that belongs to partitions that aren't partition number `10`.
-Assuming equal-distribution of data across tenants in `T`, that means we're left with 1/256 (~0.39%) of the extents, even before evaluating the [datetime pre-filter](datetime-columns.md) and leveraging the default index on `TenantId`.
+  - Assuming equal-distribution of data across tenants in `T`, that means we're left with 1/256 (~0.39%) of the extents, even before evaluating the [datetime pre-filter](datetime-columns.md) and leveraging the default index on `TenantId`.
-- When the amount of concurrent queries gets higher (dozens or more), the benefit increases significantly - as each such query consumes less resources.
+- When the amount of concurrent queries is higher (dozens or more), the benefit increases significantly - as each such query consumes less resources.

-#### Joins / aggregations
+### Joins / aggregations

 When a table has a hash partition key defined in its partitioning policy, there are two different assignment modes:
-- `Default`: All homogeneous (partitioned) extents that belong to the same partition are assigned to the same node in the cluster.
+- `Default`: All homogeneous extents that belong to the *same* partition are assigned to the *same* node in the cluster.
-- `Uniform`: Extents' partition values are ignored, and extents are assigned uniformly to the cluster's nodes.
+- `Uniform`: Extents' partition values are *not* taken into account when assigning extents *uniformly* to the cluster's nodes.

-Setting the `Default` mode makes sense when the cardinality of the hash partition key is very high, and partitions are expected to be ~equally-sized.
+Choosing the `Default` mode makes sense when the cardinality of the hash partition key is very high, partitions are expected to be ~equally-sized, and the query pattern uses the [shuffle strategy](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/query/shufflequery){:target="_blank"} often.
+- Queries that use the `shuffle` strategy, and in which the shuffle key used in `join`, `summarize` or `make-series` is the table's hash partition key - are expected to perform better.
+This is because the amount of data required to move across the cluster's nodes is significantly reduced.

-##### Example
+#### Example

 - Table `T` has a `string`-typed column named `DeviceId`, which represents a unique identifier for a device that the data in the table was sent from.
-- 10s of millions of sensors/devices are spread across the world, and they all emit a similar amount of metrics per unit of time.
+- 10s of millions of such devices are spread across the world, and they all emit a similar amount of metrics per unit of time.
 - Queries running against `T` aggregate over `DeviceId` using the `shuffle` strategy, with `DeviceId` as the shuffle key.
   - For example:
   ```
   T
   | where Timestamp > ago(1d)
-  | summarize hint.shufflekey = DeviceId arg_max(Temperature, RelativeHumidity) by DeviceId
+  | summarize hint.shufflekey = DeviceId arg_max(Temperature, RelativeHumidity) by DeviceId // <--
   | where RelativeHumidity > 75
   | count
   ```
-- When the partition assignment mode is `default`, queries that use the [shuffle strategy](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/query/shufflequery){:target="_blank"}, and in which the shuffle key used in `join`, `summarize` or `make-series` is the table's hash partition key, are expected to perform better.
-That is because the amount of data required to move across the cluster's nodes is significnatly reduced.

-#### Backfill or unordered ingestion
+### Backfill or unordered ingestion

 In many systems, data is ingested close to when it was generated at its source.
 More than that - data is ingested in-order, e.g. data from 10 minutes ago is ingested after data from 15 minutes ago.
 There are some cases, however, in which the patterns are different.

-##### Example
+#### Example

 - Data can be spread across source files according to a different partition key, and not according to time.
 - For example: A single file may include all records for a single division, however those records span a period of 3 years.